victoria-lmy/Portfolio/Final_Project_Victoria.md

 (e.g. something you've created using Shorthand or another platform) that won't require a future employer clicking through yet another PowerPoint deck.

-Back to the front page:  https://victoria-lmy.github.io/Portfolio/
+Please click on the header "Portfolio" to go back to the front page.